Snapr/html-projects/js-native.md

 Under normal conditions processing should take under 10 seconds.

-If an image has been processing for more than 30 seconds it should be considered to be a timeout, display an alert:
+If an image has been processing for more than 30 seconds it should be considered to be a timeout:

+ * Pause the queue (make sure the app also calls upload_progress() and queue_settings())
+ * Display an alert:

     "Upload Error: The upload timed out, please try again later"